 Having a lawyer on your side while going through a divorce is important; not only so that you understand how the law applies to your situation, but also so that you have someone advocating on your behalf.
 The decisions that you make during your divorce will affect your financial situation for years to come.
 Make sure that your rights are protected and that you receive what you deserve.

 Through the divorce process, several decisions need to be made about how assets will be divided.
 Typically the court would rely on the divorcing parties and their attorneys to come to an agreement.
 If the two parties are unable to come to an agreement, the court will divide the assets.
 However, it is typically far better for the two parties to come to an agreement on their own as it gives much more control, takes less time and costs a lot less in attorneys fees.
+In most cases the Judge will strongly recommend that the parties negotiate to resolve the property issues.
+Many Courts now require the parties to complete mediation before the case will be scheduled for a final hearing.

 If there are minor children involved in your divorce, or if you have determined the paternity and custody arrangements (in cases where the parents were not married) then the parent who has the higher income will typically pay child support to the parent who has primary custody.
 Alabama has a fairly straightforward equation that considers the income of the parents, the cost of health insurance, and how many children are involved.
 For help understanding how Alabama’s child support laws affect you, or to pursue a modification contact our office.